ghiscoding/slickgrid-universal-wiki/SVG-Icons.md

 `@include recolor(#ff0000, 0.8);` will in fact be converted to `filter: invert(32%) sepia(96%) saturate(7466%) hue-rotate(356deg) brightness(97%) contrast(120%);`

 #### SVG Colors CSS Classes
 To help with all of this, we added a few colors (basically took the same colors used by Bootstrap [here](https://getbootstrap.com/docs/4.5/utilities/colors/) but we also added a `light` and `dark` of each colors, they both use a 6% lighter/darker shade (you can override the shade with `$color-lighten-percentage` and the same for darken), all the colors have a lither/darker shade except the `color-light` & `color-dark` which are useless to duplicate.
 These colors can be used with the `color-X` (for example `color-primary`), also note that the primary color will follow the `$primary-color` that you might have override (it could also be different in each styling theme, shown below is the salesforce theme colors).
+If you find that the colors are not exactly the colors you're looking, we've also took some colors of [UiKit](https://getuikit.com/) and tagged them as `color-alt-X`.

 **NOTE:** You can use these colors on Text and/or Icon **but** remember that we are using CSS `filter`, that is not the same as using CSS `color` or `background-color`, so don't expect to see the `color` in your CSS but instead look at the `filter`.